axdelafuen/vampire-survivors-clicker/README.md

-# Great Clicker (in development)
+# Vampire Survivors Clicker (in development)

 Great Clicker is a really simple clicker game.
 This is a personnal project of [axdelafuen](https://github.com/axdelafuen)

 You can try it yourself on : https://great-clicker.github.io

-This little game is based on the univers of Vampire Survivors :
+This little game is based on the Vampire Survivors universe :

 - [Official Website](https://poncle.itch.io/vampire-survivors)